Assessment of Nutrition and Physical Activity Policy in St. Louis Childcare Settings

 Mapping National Tobacco Control Leadership and Activities

-The U.S. Department of Health and Human Services (DHHS) has overall responsibility for planning, guiding, and funding tobacco control and research activities for the United States.
-These planning and funding activities are carried out within the various DHHS agencies.
-In order to develop and carry out a coordinated set of tobacco control plans, the staff in the DHHS agencies must be able to communicate with one another, coordinate activities, build informal and formal partnerships, and work towards a common goal of reducing the health burden of tobacco.
-The primary aim of the DHHS Mapping Project was to create a map of the tobacco control leadership within DHHS.
-Partnering with the DHHS, NIH, CDC, and Battelle, CPHSS led the data collection and analysis efforts for this project.
+Various DHHS agencies carry out tobacco control funding and planning activities.
+To develop and carry out these activities, staff must be able to communicate with one another, coordinate activities, build partnerships, and work towards reducing the health burden of tobacco.
+The primary aim of this project was to create a map of the tobacco control leadership within DHHS.
+Partnering with the DHHS, NIH, CDC, and Battelle, we led the data collection and analysis efforts for this project.

 Missouri Tax Campaign Evaluation

-In 2003, CPHSS conducted a rigorous process evaluation examining the effects of funding reductions on eight state tobacco control programs.
-The primary objectives of the project were: 1) to examine how state tobacco control programs were affected by challenging and unstable state financial climates; and 2) to test the effectiveness of different dissemination strategies.
+In 2003, we conducted a process evaluation examining the effects of funding reductions on eight state tobacco control programs.
+Primary objectives were: 1) to examine how state tobacco control programs were affected by challenging and unstable state financial climates; and 2) to test the effectiveness of different dissemination strategies.
 The project was organized into three phases: 1) a needs assessment and state selection; 2) state recruitment and data collection; and 3) data analysis and dissemination.

 With support from the Robert Wood Johnson Foundation, the Rippel Foundation launched the ReThink Health Frontiers project in 2013.
-The project aimed to address absence of sustainable and innovative financing in health system reform.
-Another goal was to provide a more dynamic view of local health systems, identify funding sources, address operational barriers with clear procedures, and turn disengaged, resistant, and/or oppositional stakeholders into effective stewardship teams.
-In 2014, CPHSS aided in these efforts by using social network mapping to describe local stewardship networks, track the flow of financial and information resources, and identify the most important network characteristics to assure an improved health system.
+The project aimed to provide a more dynamic view of local health systems, identify funding sources, address operational barriers with clear procedures, and turn disengaged, resistant, and/or oppositional stakeholders into effective stewardship teams.
+In 2014, we aided in these efforts by using social network mapping to describe local stewardship networks, track the flow of financial and information resources, and identify the most important network characteristics to assure an improved health system.

 Social Innovation for Missouri Evaluation